flaneur2020/Eprayim/README.md

 # README

-Faye is a simple & sometimes naive markup languange which inspired by Markdown, txt2tags and so on.
+_Eprayim_ is a simple & sometimes naive markup languange which inspired by Markdown, txt2tags and so on.
 It reads markups and coverts them into HTML.

-In the beginning when I was a young boy whom has never heard Markdown, it's a nightmare for me to write documents.
+In the beginning when I was a young boy whom had never heard Markdown, it's a nightmare for me to write documents.
 So when I decided to start a translation project, I reinvented the wheel.
 It's quick and dirty, but works for myself.
 After years, when I wanna review my documents, my wheel kicked my ass.

 So the wheel is re-reinvented.